rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.4235 Advertisements

-<a name="6.21.4235.1">6.21.4235.1</a> Record pages containing only advertisements if those pages are:

-* included in the same pagination sequence as the text;
-* or	 printed on the pages of an initial or final gathering also containing leaves or pages of text;
-* or	 printed on a separate gathering in a manifestation that is continuously signed;
-* or connected by a catchword;
-* or otherwise integral to the manifestation.
+<a name="6.21.4235.1">6.21.4235.1</a> Record pages containing only advertisements if those pages are included in the same pagination sequence as the text; or printed on the pages of an initial or final gathering also containing leaves or pages of text; or	printed on a separate gathering in a manifestation that is continuously signed; or connected by a catchword; or otherwise integral to the manifestation.

 <a name="6.21.4235.2">6.21.4235.2</a> Record the presence of pages that contain only advertisements as [Supplementary content](/DCRMR/additional-notes/Supplementary-content/) (see [9.33.3.1](/DCRMR/additional-notes/Supplementary-content/#9.33.3.1)).